GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 The `changes` function looks for sudden jumps to the value of a gauge.
 This can be used to track the number of times a device reboots in an hour.
 For this demo our simulated devices reboot an alarming 8 times per hour on average.
 But if you use the dashboard selectors to choose "Massachusetts" as the region, you will see that one device is crashing a lot more frequently, and the dashboard uses conditional formatting to show this as red.

-## Sending metrics from an IoT Device
+## Sending metrics from an IoT device

 The workbench we have been using to look at different ways to query and visualize time series data has used purely synthetic data.
 This has been done in a container running adjacent to Prometheus.
 Prometheus is designed around [pull instead of push](https://prometheus.io/docs/introduction/faq/#why-do-you-pull-rather-than-push?) based metric collection.
 Given IoT devices are going to be remote from the prometheus server, and not possible to scrape directly, how do we get data from a device into prometheus?
 While Prometheus supports a [push gateway](https://prometheus.io/docs/instrumenting/pushing/) - it is more intended for ephemeral jobs, and not long running operational information like might be coming from devices.
 Instead we want to tunnel metrics over IoT Core's MQTT telemetry channels.
 We will cover a couple ways to do this, both of them using a client library approach to building metrics.